phmullins/automator-workflows/net.pmullins.resize.automator/readme.md

-## Open In Terminal
+## Resize
-A macOS Automator workflow that resizes images to 1024x768 for use on social media sites.
+A macOS Automator workflow that scales large images down to 1024x768 for use on social media sites.

 ## Installation
 Double-click on the workflow file and then choose "Install" or copy the workflow into `~/Library/Services`